Logo

 In the Box

-Aside from the gun itself, you’ll find two 15-round magazines, seven optic-mounting plates, four interchangeable backstraps, and two magazine sleeves.
-The magazine sleeves close the gap between the grip and magazine base, if you choose to run 17-round magazines.
-Not much else you need, except maybe some ammo.
+In addition to the gun itself, you’ll find two 15-round magazines, optic-mounting plates, four interchangeable backstraps, and two magazine sleeves.
+If you choose to run 17-round magazines, the magazine sleeves close the gap between the grip and the magazine base.
+There’s not much else you need, except maybe some ammo.
 A guy can wish, right?

 Gun with a full ammo can